Master of Arts

 Elective credits may be utilized to focus learning in your specific areas of biblical and theological interest.
 As an example, students interested in studying the impact of ministry within increasingly secular city center areas may consider electives from the course curriculum offered through the WTS-Newbigin Distance Learning Master of Divinity program.
 These courses, taught by faculty in San Francisco, focus on challenges and opportunities that Christians face in an increasingly globalized and urbanized world and the components of a missional ecclesiology for the city.
 Course descriptions for these and all electives are available by opening the "Requirements" tab below or by reading through the Course Descriptions on this website.

-Courses are delivered through our acclaimed distance learning format and include hybrid and fully on-line offerings.
+Courses are delivered through our acclaimed distance learning format and include blended and fully on-line offerings.
 For those who prefer to take most courses on campus, in residence options may also be available.

 The Commission on Accrediting of the Association of Theological Schools has approved this Master of Arts program.